 In collaboration with University College UCC and University College Metropol the Consortium provides a joint platform for research based knowledge of language and subject matter didactics put to practical use.

 Read more about the consortium.

 - Digital humanities – national digital infrastructures

-Along with other Danish universities and external partners such as the National Museum of Denmark, the Royal Library, the Danish Broadcasting Corporation, the faculty participates in a number of large national digital infrastructures; two examples are CLARIN-DK (Common Language Ressources and Technology Infrastructure) and DIGHUMLAB (Digital Humanities Lab Denmark).
+Along with other Danish universities and external partners such as the National Museum of Denmark, the Royal Library, the Danish Broadcasting Corporation, the faculty participates in a number of large national digital infrastructures; one example is CLARIN-DK (Common Language Ressources and Technology Infrastructure).

 If your company wants to get in touch with humanities students about internships, study jobs or academic projects, the faculty will help you advertise the positions in the UCPH Job Bank.